google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Expert Review guidelines

-The appointed Expert should ensure that the proposed signature algorithm has a public specification, always generates signatures deterministically, and is otherwise considered suitable for use as a cryptographic signature algorithm.
+The appointed Expert should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic signature algorithm that always generates signatures deterministically (for the reasons listed in
+{{deterministic_signatures}}).

 ## VersionedTransTypes    {#versioned_trans_types}